This post contains affiliate links. When you purchase through our links, we may earn a commission.

 A hearty, savoury stew is always a welcome addition to a dinner table.
 Like the best of Italian cooking, the list of ingredients might look simple but the stew is anything but boring.
 This is accomplished in classic Italian style – with tasty ingredients and thoughtful assembly!

-The olives are definitely an Italian twist, but I think you’ll be convinced if you give this stew a try.
+The olives are definitely an Italian twist and a big part of what separates this recipe from a classic chicken stew, but I think you’ll be convinced if you give this one a try.
 They add a brightness to the dish, along with a salty kick.

 And along with the rosemary, olives bring a complexity to what is, on paper, quite a simple dish.
 All together and you have a stew that is hearty without feeling a bit stodgy.
 Sounds good, right?